 By now you are getting a sense of the rich New York history, architectural significance, and the beauty of the space, which are all factors that Tom Colicchio wanted to exemplify when creating the menu.
 Many chefs design a menu and then create a space that works for the cuisine.
 With Fowler & Wells, Colicchio worked backwards, as he devised a menu to represent the history of the building.
 Colicchio created a classically indulgent menu, with dishes reminiscent of old world New York City, like Beef Wellington, Oysters Rockefeller, and Lobster Thermidor, to represent the history of the building.
 The opulent menu is classically New York with intricate French techniques and fresh Italian ingredients.
 My favorite appetizers were the Chestnut Agnolotti with Celery Root and Black Truffles and Sautéed Foie Gras with Persimmon and Bitter Greens.
 For the main course, the Loin of Lamb with Niçoise Olives and Swiss Chard, was perfectly moist, tender and delectable.

 The food was decadently delicious and service was impeccable.
 The entree prices were slightly on the high side, but the alluring ambiance and the rich history of this quintessential New York building, more than make up for the price tag.
-So come downtown and check out the Beekman Hotel and Fowler & Wells.
+So come downtown to healthrpose and check out the Beekman Hotel and Fowler & Wells.
 The hotel recently opened its second restaurant Augustine, the new Keith McNally French brasserie.
 With names like Colicchio & McNally, The Beekman Hotel is sure to become a hot culinary destination.

 Fowler & Wells